YaridCS/Covid19-DataAnalyticsProject/README.md

 The data released is often very large and messy sets of information which can often be difficult to comprehend for the general public and even what that data ultimately means or is trying to say.

-This project collects all of the publicly released Covid-19 data (which us continously being updated all the time) and analyzes it in a way the general public can understand and become educated regarding the state of Covid-19 around the world.
+This project collects all of the publicly released Covid-19 data (which is continously being updated all the time) and analyzes it in a way the general public can understand and become educated regarding the state of Covid-19 around the world.

 By: Yarid Tyran